ldbc/ldbc_graphalytics_platforms_graphblas/README.md

 * The algorithms (BFS, PR, etc.) are implemented in C in the [LAGraph library](https://github.com/GraphBLAS/LAGraph) (currently on the `dev` branch).
 * The C++ wrapper for LAGraph is defined in the [`src/main/c` directory](https://github.com/ldbc/ldbc_graphalytics_platforms_graphblas/tree/main/src/main/c).
 * The Java driver uses shell scripts to run the benchmark, see e.g. the [`execute-job.sh`](https://github.com/ldbc/ldbc_graphalytics_platforms_graphblas/blob/main/bin/sh/execute-job.sh) script that invokes the binary program for a given algorithm.
-* The graphs (stored in `.v` and `.e` files) are converted to a vertex relabelling file (`.vtx`) and a matrix stored in the Matrix Market format (`.mtx`).
+* The graphs (stored in `.v` and `.e` files) are converted to a vertex relabelling file (`.vtx`) and a matrix stored in Matrix Market format (`.mtx`).
 The vertex relabelling is a bijective mapping that maps between the sparse UINT64 IDs in the original data to a dense contiguous set of IDs between 1 and |V|.
 The mapping is implemented in the [`relabel.py` Python script](https://github.com/ldbc/ldbc_graphalytics_platforms_graphblas/blob/main/bin/py/relabel.py) that internally uses [DuckDB](https://duckdb.org/).

 ### Prerequisites